learn-co-curriculum/phase-0-git-pushing-code/README.md

 ## Conclusion

 Being able to add Git remotes allows you to back up your local repository to a remote server.
-If you remember `git init`, `git remote add origin your-remote- repository-URL`, add, and push your changes, you'll be able to get your project up to GitHub in minutes!
+If you remember `git init`,
+`git remote add origin your-remote-repository-URL`, add, and push your changes, you'll be able to get your project up to GitHub in minutes!

 ## Resources